Zaryabk9/TicTacToe/README.md

-This is a simple implementation of a Tic-Tac-Toe game implemented with React, Javascript and css.
+This is a simple implementation of a Tic-Tac-Toe game implemented with React, Javascript and CSS.